Battle of Soci (Stefan vs Wallachia)(1471)

 Stefan invaded Wallachia to replace the pro-Ottoman Radu the Handsome with a pro-Moldavian candidate.
 Defeated Radu's forces at Soci.
 Temporarily installed Laiotă Basarab.

-In spring 1471, Stefan III of Moldavia invaded Wallachia with an unspecified number of troops, aiming to install a Moldavian-backed ruler.
+In spring 1471, Stefan III of Moldova invaded Wallachia with an unspecified number of troops, aiming to install a Moldavian-backed ruler.
 Fighting occurred in the Wallachian piedmont near Buzău, characterized by cavalry engagements and a rapid Moldavian advance.
 A hasty Wallachian defense, led by Radu the Handsome, failed to prevent a Moldavian victory.
 The invasion resulted in Radu’s defeat and the temporary imposition of a pro-Moldavian candidate.

 Casualties & Outcome